-I like cooking, and I especially like to be able to reproduce food that I would normally end up paying an arm and a leg for if I went out and bought it from a restaurant or fast food joint.
+I like cooking, and I especially like to be able to reproduce food that I would normally end up paying an arm and a leg for if I went out and bought it from a restaurant or takeaway.
 I can make curry that tastes almost identical to those you get from an Indian Takeaway, and I can make pizzas which are also identical to takeaway ones.
-Another long-time quest has been to be able to make my own doner kebabs from scratch.

-I’ve tried making doner meat in the past, and it wasn’t successful.
-Membership of the local cash & carry outlets means that I have access to the kinds of things you wouldn’t find on supermarket shelves, and on more than one occasion I have been tempted to buy a whole doner leg (that’s one of those big things that slowly turn around in front of the grill at the kebab shop).
-If I’d have been stupid enough to do it, God only knows how I’d have cooked it (and yes, the option of buying a doner grill did occur to me), or what I’d have done with 10kg of cooked doner meat.
-Buying it would have been cheating, anyway.
-Satisfaction could only come from being able to make doner meat from scratch.
+Doner Kebabs (or ‘gyros’ if you’re in the USA) were always on my ‘to do’ list, but my previous attempts weren’t successful.
+Membership of various local cash & carry outlets means that I have access to the kinds of things you wouldn’t find on supermarket shelves, and I’ve seriously considered buying a whole doner leg (that’s one of those big things that slowly turn around in front of the grill at the kebab shop).
+If I’d have been stupid enough to do it, God only knows what I’d have done with 10kg of cooked doner meat – and yes, even the thought of buying a proper doner grill passed through my mind more than once.
+But genuine satisfaction could only come from being able to make doner meat from scratch.

 In a nutshell, the most critical part to getting the texture right when making doner kebab meat is the temperature you do the mixing at.
-It has to be very cold, almost freezing.
+It has to be very, very cold, almost freezing – but not quite.

 Making Doner Kebab Meat

 Surfy’s Kebab Seasoning, comes with a handy recipe for doner meat.
 The recipe is so simple that I couldn’t believe it was going to work, but I decided to give it a go exactly as it was written to see what happened.